iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11/report.md

 > It's been very helpful<br> :date: __2020-05-13 12:07:49__

 > The weather alert tab is missing Indland Hurricane Warning, Inland Hurricane Watch, Inland Tropical Storm Warning, Inland Tropical Storm Watch, Hurricane Force Wind Warning, and Snow Squall Warning.<br> :date: __2020-04-28 21:42:47__

-> pretty good app...it lets you pick locations you want to monitor and it lets you customize the weather settings so youre not pestered to death about things you dont need to know about...i need to figure out if l can fine tune it however...l'm still getting silly things in the middle of the night like it will be "windy" today or "foggy"...thats all well and good...just not at 0300.<br> :date: __2020-04-26 17:06:27__